spiral/docs/http/request.md

 # Http Request
 The Spiral Framework implements PSR-7 to handle incoming requests and generate output responses.

-You can access input requests at any time using the dynamic binding `request` in the application container or requesting dependency injection with `ServerRequestInteface`.
+You can access input request at any time using the dynamic binding `request` in the application container or requesting dependency injection with `ServerRequestInteface`.

 ## Get incoming request
 Let's review a few examples of receiving an input request instance inside a controller.